Mezzo-soprano Solgerd Isalv and pianist Jonas Olsson have been in demand as a voice and piano duo for many years.

 Solgerd Isalv was born in Råneå, Norrbotten and studied classical singing at the University of Theater and Music in Gothenburg.
 Her first engagements were at the Skåne Opera and the Gothenburg Opera previous to her debut in Germany in the title role of The Rape of Lucretia at the Kammeroper Schloss Rheinsberg.

 From 2014 – 2017 Solgerd Isalv was engaged as a soloist at the Staatstheater Nürnberg and sang many of the significant roles in her fach.
 She was praised by critics in particular for her stage presence and nominated by the magazine Opernwelt as the Best Young Female Singer in 2015.
+Today Solgerd Isalv is engaged as a soloist at Staatstheater Darmstadt and is pursuing an international career as a concert singer.

 Ms. Isalv has a wide repertoire ranging from baroque to romanticism to contemporary music, impressing audiences with her exceptionally versatile and flexible voice.
 Among other accomplishments she participated in six world premieres and toured with the ensemble EGG in Germany.